oakes/java-assignments/curriculum/21-hibernate-basics.md

   * `SELECT * FROM test;`
   * `DROP TABLE test;`

-Notice how PostGreSQL's SQL isn't quite the same as H2's.
+Notice how PostgreSQL's SQL isn't quite the same as H2's.
 The auto-incrementing column type is `SERIAL` instead of `IDENTITY`, and when inserting we specify `DEFAULT` as its value instead of `NULL`.
 This is one of the problems with writing raw SQL queries.
 As we've learned, it is also easy to make typos in SQL strings and it involves a lot of busy work.
 To solve this problem, some people opt to use an ORM (Object Relational Mapping) library such as Hibernate.

 ## GameTrackerSpring